Wellness and prevention. Invest in lifelong vitality and resilience.

 During pregnancy and postpartum, structural work supports your body through profound changes and helps you recover your function afterward.
 As you age, preventive work maintains the mobility, strength, and balance that keep you independent and active.
 At every life stage, addressing your structure proactively makes everything else easier.

 We tailor our approach to your current life circumstances and future goals.
 A desk worker needs different support than an aging athlete.
 A new mother has different needs than someone preparing for retirement.
-But everyone benefits from maintaining optimal structural alignment and movement capacity-it's the foundation of lifelong wellness.
+But everyone benefits from maintaining optimal structural alignment and movement capacity.
+It is the foundation of lifelong wellness.

 Human bodies evolved for varied, whole-body movement throughout the day.
 Instead, modern life gives us prolonged sitting, repetitive movements, chronic stress, and minimal physical challenge.
-Your body adapts to what you do-and what you don't do.
-Structures that aren't used lose capacity.
+Your body adapts to what you do, and what you do not do.
+Structures that are not used lose capacity.
 Patterns that repeat constantly create imbalances.
 Stress accumulates in your tissues.

 This mismatch between our bodies' design and modern demands creates predictable problems: forward head posture from screen time, hip tightness from sitting, shoulder dysfunction from keyboard work, stress stored in jaw and breathing patterns.
-These aren't inevitable consequences of modern life-they're addressable through structural work and movement education.
+These are not inevitable consequences of modern life.
+They are addressable through structural work and movement education.

 Our wellness work helps your body adapt to modern demands while maintaining optimal function.
-You'll develop awareness of how your daily habits affect your structure.
-You'll learn strategies to counter the effects of sitting, stress, and repetitive activities.
-You'll build the resilience to thrive in the modern world rather than just survive it.
+You will develop awareness of how your daily habits affect your structure.
+You will learn strategies to counter the effects of sitting, stress, and repetitive activities.
+You will build the resilience to thrive in the modern world rather than just survive it.

-Wellness isn't a destination-it's an ongoing practice.
+Wellness is not a destination.
+It is an ongoing practice.
 Many clients begin with a series of sessions to address accumulated issues and optimize their structure.
 Then they maintain those improvements with periodic tune-up sessions, anywhere from monthly to quarterly depending on their needs and activities.

-Between sessions, you'll have practices and principles to support your body independently.
+Between sessions, you will have practices and principles to support your body independently.
 Simple movement routines, postural awareness, breathing exercises, and self-care strategies become part of your daily life.
-We're not creating dependency-we're giving you tools to maintain your own wellness while providing expert support and course corrections when needed.
+We are not creating dependency.
+We are giving you tools to maintain your own wellness while providing expert support and course corrections when needed.

 Think of it like dental care: you brush and floss daily, but you still see your dentist regularly for professional cleaning and to catch small problems before they become serious.
 Similarly, you can do much for your body's structure and movement independently, but periodic professional work keeps you functioning optimally and addresses issues in their early stages.

-Chronic stress doesn't just affect your mind-it creates physical patterns in your body.
+Chronic stress does not just affect your mind.
+It creates physical patterns in your body.
 Stress hormones create muscle tension.
 Emotional stress gets stored in your tissues.
 Your nervous system stays in fight-or-flight mode, affecting breathing, posture, and movement.
 These physical patterns can persist long after the stressful situation passes, creating ongoing tension and dysfunction.

 Structural Integration releases stored tension and helps your nervous system return to a more regulated state.
 Movement Education teaches breathing and movement patterns that support calm rather than stress.
 Together, they address the physical aspects of stress, which often reduces your overall experience of stress and anxiety.
 Many clients find they feel more grounded, calm, and resilient after structural and movement work.